MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Secret Key[IAM secret key to use]

-Enter the necessary information.
+Enter the required information.

-LocationSelect the S3 you just created.
+LocationSelect the S3 instance you just created.

 If successful, you will see a screen like this.